leaninnovationlabs/dmcp/docs/manual/user-management.md

 ## Default Admin Account

-When you first install DMCP, a default admin account is automatically created with the following credentials:
+When you first install Data MCP, a default admin account is automatically created with the following credentials:

 - **Username**: `admin`
 - **Password**: `dochangethispassword`